This page may contain compensated links. Please see our disclaimer at the end of this page for further info.

 They’ve been great for educational purposes, and also for travel days on budget airlines, where there is no inflight entertainment.
 They’re lightweight and robust given the hard life that they have.

 Unfortunately our 6 year old daughter gets quite badly carsick and we’ve found a couple of natural products which really help her.
 We use Gin Gins candies on road trips.
 The Gin Gins contain ginger to help with nausea, and she loves the taste.
-They have all natural ingredients and you can buy them on Amazon.
+They have all natural ingredients.

 A torch is a great item to travel with, especially when you’re travelling through SE Asia which often has sporadic power cuts.
 Street lighting at night can also be a bit hit and miss and the kids love nothing more than navigating their way home with a torch.